UAW widens strike against GM and Stellantis, but spares Ford

 UAW President Shawn Fain said during a Facebook Live address on Friday that workers at 38 GM and Stellantis facilities will walk off the job at noon local time.
 GM and Stellantis "are going to need some serious pushing" to get closer to an agreement, said the union leader, who wore a black-and-white camouflage-printed union shirt.

-"We're not going to wait around forever for a fair contract," said Fain.
+"We're not going to wait around forever for a fair contract," Fain said.
 "The companies know how to make this right."

 Notably, the labor group is not targeting Ford for additional strikes.
 The union is making progress with Ford on wage, job security and other issues, according to Fain, who said the company "is serious about reaching a deal."

-Ford has agreed to dismantle the two-tiered wage system at its Components and Sterling axel assembly plant in Ypsilanti, Michigan, according to Fain.
+Specifically, Ford has agreed to dismantle the two-tiered wage system at its Components and Sterling axel assembly plant in Ypsilanti, Michigan, Fain said.
 The automaker has also agreed to reinstate cost-of-living adjustments — which were eliminated in 2009 — and the right to strike over plant closures.
 Other concessions Ford made include beefed-up profit-sharing payments that will also be offered to temporary workers who have been on the job for 90 days.

 The UAW's move to escalate the work stoppage highlights how far the side remain apart on core union demands, which include a 36% pay increase across a four-year contract, annual cost-of-living adjustments, pension benefits for all employees, greater job security and a four-day work week.